kevinchs0808/HyperSpark/README.md

 ## Demonstration

-For the purpose of learning only, I will try to implement Spark on local machine using 7 cores, where 1 core is for the Spark Master and 6 cores are for the spark workers.
+For the purpose of learning only, I will try to implement Spark on local machine using **7 cores**, where hypothetically **1 core** is for the **Spark Master** and **6 cores** are for the **spark workers**.
 The objective is to predict whether a patient has a **diabetes** based on multiple factors such as Age, Blood Pressure, etc. The dataset is taken from Kaggle Link as follows: https://www.kaggle.com/datasets/prosperchuks/health-dataset

-I am going to use the RandomForest model for this use case, where I will be testing 6 different **maxDepth** values (3, 6, 9, 12, 15, 18) as well as 4 different **numTrees** values (5, 1, 15, 20), and hence resulting in 24 different sets of hyperparameters.
+I am going to use the RandomForest model for this use case, where I will be testing 6 different **maxDepth** values (3, 6, 9, 12, 15, 18) as well as 4 different **numTrees** values (5, 1, 15, 20), and hence resulting in 6 x 4 = 24 different sets of hyperparameters.

 The aim is to distribute the sets of hyperparameters into multiple nodes (6 different cores), such that each node handles 4 sets of hyperparameters.
-We will be using the org.apache.spark.ml.tuning.CrossValidator as well as the org.apache.spark.ml.tuning.ParamGrid to allow for the parallel hyperparameter tuning.
+We will be using the org.apache.spark.ml.tuning.CrossValidator as well as the org.apache.spark.ml.tuning.ParamGrid to allow the parallel hyperparameter tuning.

 In the end, we will obtain the best set of hyperparameters as well as the precision score based on the test dataset.